mdrew300/Programming-II/README.md

 # About

-Built as part of Georgetown McDonough MSBA coursework, with focus on production-quality code and real-world problem-solving.
+Built as part of Georgetown McDonough MSBA coursework, with focus on reproducible analysis and real-world problem-solving.
 Projects demonstrate both breadth (multiple modeling techniques) and depth (end-to-end workflows from ingestion to insight).

 # Author